Tortoise-Community/Backend/README.md

 ![Django-Rest-Framwork-Version](https://img.shields.io/badge/django%20rest%20framework-3.11.0-darkred)
 [![Status](https://img.shields.io/website?url=https%3A%2F%2Ftortoisecommunity.com)][1]

-### Website powered by Django for the Tortoise Community Discord Server
+### Website build with Django for the Tortoise Community Discord Server

 This is the code for our website coded in python with the Django Framework.
 Code here serves for educational purposes and for transparency of data collection, handling and security.